Parmvir-S/The-Business-Management-System/README.md

 ## User Stories
 - As a user, I want to be able to add an item/service to the catalogue list
 - As a user, I want to be able to view all the items/services in the catalogue list
-- As a user, I want to be able to select ("add to cart") specific items/services in the catalogue list
+- As a user, I want to be able to select ("add to customer cart") specific items/services in the catalogue list
+- As a user, I want to be able to remove ("remove from customer cart") specific items/services
 - As a user, I want to be able to update existing items/services in the catalogue list
 - As a user, I want to be able to delete items/services in the catalogue list
 - As a user, I want to be able to print a receipt of the customers purchases